abhiramyadav03/cyber-security-Task-1/README.md

 ```
 This NSE script was used to gather SMB-related information such as the operating system, NetBIOS name, and workgroup details.
 ---
 Screenshots

-The screenshots included in this repository show the output of each scan performed during the task.
+The following screenshots show the commands executed and the results obtained during the network scanning task.

 * Host Discovery
+Host discovery scan to identify active devices on the local network.

 * Basic Port Scan
+Basic TCP port scan to identify open ports on the target host.

 * Scan Without Ping
+Performed a scan without host discovery to scan the target directly.

 * Service Version Detection
+Detected the services running on open ports along with their versions.

 * OS Detection
+Attempted to identify the operating system of the target machine.

 * Aggressive Scan
+Performed an aggressive scan that combines OS detection, version detection, script scanning, and traceroute.

 * SMB Enumeration
- ---
+Used an NSE script to collect SMB-related information such as the operating system, NetBIOS name, workgroup, and SMB service details.

+* Wireshark Packet Capture
+Captured and analyzed the network traffic generated during the Nmap scan using Wireshark.
+The capture shows TCP SYN packets, responses from the target host, and other packets exchanged during the scanning process.
+This helped me understand how Nmap performs port scanning at the packet level.

 What I Learned
-* How to discover live hosts on a network.
+* How to discover active hosts on a network.
 * How to identify open TCP ports.
 * How to detect running services and their versions.
-* The basics of operating system detection.
+* How operating system detection works in Nmap.
-* How Nmap NSE scripts can be used for information gathering.
+* How to use NSE scripts for SMB information gathering.
+* How to analyze Nmap-generated network traffic using Wireshark.
-* The importance of performing reconnaissance before any security assessment.
+* The importance of reconnaissance before performing a security assessment.
----

 Conclusion

-This task helped me understand the fundamentals of network reconnaissance using Nmap.
-By performing different scan types in a virtual lab, I gained practical experience with host discovery, port scanning, service detection, operating system identification, and basic enumeration.
-This hands-on practice improved my understanding of how network scanning is used during security assessments.
+This task helped me understand how to use Nmap for different types of network scanning in a virtual lab environment.
+I learned how to discover live hosts, identify open ports, detect running services and operating systems, and gather SMB information using NSE scripts.
+I also used Wireshark to observe the packets generated during the scan, which gave me a better understanding of how Nmap communicates with the target machine.
+Overall, this project improved my practical knowledge of network reconnaissance and basic security assessment techniques.